liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

     info: true
 ---

-In this post we will present a concise review of the fundamental theory of X-ray scattering, including electromagnetic waves, flux and intensity, scattering cross section and scattering length, sacttering by an electron, interference, and atomic form factor.
-Although the speicific properties of X-rays are used, the derivation is applicable to other incident beams, such as neutrons.
+In this post we will present a concise review of the fundamental theory of X-ray scattering, including electromagnetic waves, flux and intensity, scattering cross section and scattering length, scattering by an electron, interference, and atomic form factor.
+Although the specific properties of X-rays are used, the derivation is applicable to other incident beams, such as neutrons.
 The derivation presented here is different from most of literature with an emphasis on a consistent treatment on the wave nature of the incident beam.
 The notations used in this post mostly follow the book by Roe[^Roe2001].

 <!--more-->